 Teams who are used to working together in the same office space need mechanisms to compensate for the lack of face to face dialogue while working remotely.
 Establishing regular and transparent team check-ins across your real-time internal communications platform helps keep those conversations moving.

 Encourage team members to utilise all channels of communication while they work.
 Tsedal Neeley explains:

 “The last thing is you have to follow up these virtual meetings with redundant communication to ensure that people have heard you and that they’re OK with the outcome.
 Say you have a video conference about a topic.
 You follow it up with a message.
 You should have multiple touchpoints through various media to continue the trail of conversation.”

 Likewise, managers and team leaders should consider increasing the number of remote 1-2-1 meetings with their employees as part of a leadership strategy of regular engagement.
 These are also opportunities for informal catch-ups where managers can enquire into the well-being of their employees and offer any assistance if they are suffering from anxiety or stress due to either working remotely or the Covid-19 pandemic.

 If an employee requires any additional training or other resources for work, you can look into offering video-based coaching and make the most of any other available online tools.

 Tracking and updating the progress of your company’s objectives is important, but so too is the development of your employees.
-Implementing systems which allow your staff to continue to develop their skills while allowing managers and team leaders to identify any skills gaps which need addressing will help your company to continue to grow across all fronts.
+Implementing systems that allow your staff to continue to develop their skills while allowing managers and team leaders to identify any skills gaps that need addressing will help your company to continue to grow across all fronts.

 You can use your performance management and communications tool to put together personal development plans, allowing remote workers the opportunity to continue to develop the necessary skills and acquire the online training needed to improve.